shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/avax_c_chain_to_eth_address_transfer_tutorial.md

 # Transfer AVAX

-After installing the libraries, we are going to create a new file called `AVAX_C_chain_to_ETH_address.js` in the root directory of your project.
+We are going to start by creating a new file called `AVAX_C_chain_to_ETH_address.js` in the root directory of your project.
 Once you create a .js file under the specified name, we will type in the following blocks of code in.

 First, we need to import Ethers and Web3 libraries mentioned under requirements in order to interact with the Avalanche C chain.